vivocha/appointments-scheduler-docs/README.md

 #### Web Templates

 Web templates are the messages to be shown to the customer a the result of some actions.
-Currently, only the (optional) `appointmentCancelled` is supported, and it is rendered in the browser when the customer cancels the appointment by selecting the related link/button in a received email.
+Currently, only the (optional) `appointmentCancelled` and `appointmentAlreadyCancelled` are supported, and they are rendered in the browser when the customer cancels the appointment by selecting the related link/button in a received email. if templates are not configured for a specific language, then english is used.
 Subproperties keys are the language code, as in the following, default, example:

 ```json